-Now, in the third objection, it is argued that the judgment of value is not belief but knowledge, and then the name, knowledge, is employed in the strict sense, Later, however, it is argued that the value in question is a truth and, since the value is known, therefore the truth is known, Now it is in this argument that the ambiguity becomes operative.
+Now, in the third objection, it is argued that the judgment of value is not belief but knowledge, and then the name, knowledge, is employed in the strict sense.
+Later, however, it is argued that the value in question is a truth and, since the value is known, therefore the truth is knowng. sad in this argument, the ambiguity becomes operative.
 For knowledge of the value is knowledge in the strict sense.
-Knowledge that the value in question is the value of truth again is knowledge in the strict sense, But knowledge of the content or object, subsumed under the value of truth, is no more than knowledge in the broad sense.
-For it is knowledge that an act of believing, if it occurs, will be true; but even when the act of believing does occur, it will be no more than knowledge in the broad sense; and anticipatory knowledge of knowledge in a broad sense is knowledge of the anticipated content or object only in a broad sense.
+Knowledge that the value in question is the value of truth again is knowledge in the strict sense.
+But knowledge that the object in the strict sense.
+But knowledge of the object, subsumed under the value of truth, is no more than knowledge in the broad sense.
+For it is knowledge that an act of believing, if it occurs, will be true; but even when the act of believing does occur, it will be no more than knowledge in the broad sense; and anticipatory knowledge of knowledge in a broad sense is knowledge of the anticipated, object only in a broad sense.

 Fourthly, it will be objected that at least the decision to believe and the act of believing are superfluous.
-For in the judgment of value there is implicit knowledge that the content of this anticipated assent of belief will be true.
-But, by adverting to the implication, one already knows all that one will know by believing.
+For in the judgment of value there is implicit knowledge that the content of the anticipated assent of belief will be true.
+But, by adverting to this implication, one already knows all that one will know by believing.
 Therefore, at least for anyone aware of the implications of his acts, the decision to believe and the act of believing are superfluous.

-The basic distinction overlooked by this objection is between the primary flow of consciousness, in which occurs the process of believing, and the secondary, introspective flow, in which occurs the analysis of the process of believing.
+The basic distinction overlooked by this objection is between the primary flow of consciousness, in which occurs / 57 the process of believing, and the secondary, introspective flow, in which occurs the analysis of the process of believing.

 Now in the primary flow a judgment on the value of deciding to believe either is or is not superfluous.
-If it is superfluous, then the premisk of the fourth objection vanishes along with the decision to believe and the act of believing.
-But if it is not superfluous, then the affirmation of the value of deciding motivates the will to decide and may even oblige it to decide: and if the will decides, then the act of believing follows with netural necessity.
-Moreover, if one grants the judgment of value to be superfluous, then one is committing oneself to the counter-positions; for one will be driven to conceive truth, not as a property of intrinsically rational acts (veritas logica formaliter est in solo iudicio), but as a property of expressions or, perhaps, as nome self-subsistent entity to be known by taking a look.
+If it is superfluous, then the premiss of the fourth objection vanishes along with the decision to believe and the act of believing.
+But if it is not superfluous, then the affirmation of the value of deciding motivates the will to decide and may even oblige it to decide; and if the will decides, then the act of believing follows with natural necessity.
+Moreover, if one grants the judgment of value to be superfluous, then one is committing oneself to the counter-positions; for one will be driven to conceive truth, not as a property of intrinsically rational acts (veritas logica formaliter est in solo iudicio), but as a property of expressions or, g perhaps, as some self-subsistent entity to be known by taking a look.